compwhile/compwhile/README.md

 compwhile is an open source project to enhance and level up your study of programming languages in Computability Theory course.

-The compwhile core library is wrapped inside a web application to create a powerful web IDE for editing and running computer programs written in WHILE and other languages presented in the book "Computability and Complexity: From a Programming Perspective" (1997), by Neil Jones.
+The compwhile core library is wrapped inside a web application to create a powerful web IDE for editing and running computer programs written in WHILE and other languages presented in the book [Computability and Complexity from a Programming Perspective](http://www.diku.dk/~neil/Comp2book.html) (1997) by Neil Jones.

 ### Features
 * Edit your programs within a web IDE - no installation required.